Carnaval de Binche 2022, Belgium

 Back at the main square the Carnaval de Binche culminates with the Gilles dancing in a circle called a rondeau and where a grand firework immerses the Grand Place in colour.
 Dancing and drinking goes on all night till dawn, marking the end of the Carnival of Binche.

-The Carnival of Binche, or Carnaval de Binche in its original French, will take place this year 2020 on 23, 24 and 25 February.
+The Carnival of Binche, or Carnaval de Binche in its original French, will take place on 27, 28 February and 1 March, 2021.

 Carnaval de Binche fait divers